COLLECTION 3: TRADITION AND MODERNITY

 (1) S. Circumstances

-(3) Dupleix’s topic n°12, from “repugnants” refers to predication: “stone” and “man” are repugnant because “ — be a stone” cannot be said of man — Whereas Bossuet’s topic n°17, “a repugnantibus”, refers to a kind of ad hominem.
+(3) Dupleix’s topic n°12, from “repugnants” refers to predication: “stone” and “man” are repugnant because “ — be a stone” cannot be said of man — whereas Bossuet’s topic n°17, “a repugnantibus”, refers to a kind of ad hominem.

-An Essay concerning Human Understanding (1690)
+2. John Locke, An Essay concerning Human Understanding (1690)

-New Essays Concerning Human Understanding (1765)
+Wilhelm Leibniz, New Essays Concerning Human Understanding (1765)

 In An Essay concerning Human Understanding John Locke briefly mentions “four sorts of arguments, that men, in their reasoning with others, do ordinarily make use of to prevail on their assent; or at least so to awe them as to silence their opposition” (IV, 17, “Of Reason”, § 19-22; p.
 410).
 These four arguments are: